microsoft/terraform-provider-power-platform/examples/quickstarts/201-D365-finance-environment/README.md

 ## Limitations and Considerations

 - Provisioning can take over an hour, so refrain from rerunning the same environment creation Terraform files more than hourly, as this will cause unexpected behavior.
+- This quickstart is configured for service-principal-based authentication as outlined in [the provider's user documentation](https://microsoft.github.io/terraform-provider-power-platform#authentication).
+If you plan to use user-based authentication, you will need to ensure that the selected user is assigned a D365 Finance or D365 Supply Chain Management license as outlined in the [Unified Admin Experience Overview](https://learn.microsoft.com/en-us/power-platform/admin/unified-experience/finance-operations-apps-overview).

 ## Additional Resources